yacinebenchehida/SAMPLE/inst/README.md

   Present <- 0
   a = 1

-  # For each sample, update the prevalence estimate and CI
+  # For each sample, update the prevalence estimate
   for (i in 1:sample_size) {
     # Simulate the presence/absence of the species (1 = present, 0 = absent)
     new_sample <- rbinom(1, 1, prevalence/100)